eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 of edges) that are used to reach the destination from the origin edge.
-The simplest method to find these routes is by computing shortest or fastest routes through the network using a routing algorithm such as Djikstra or A\*.
+The simplest method to find these routes is by computing shortest or fastest routes through the network using a routing algorithm such as Dijkstra or A\*.
 These algorithms require assumptions regarding the travel time for each network edge which is commonly not known before running the simulation due to the fact that travel times depend on the number of vehicles in the network.